staffanm/ferenda/doc/index.rst

 Ferenda
 ===================================

-Ferenda is a python library for downloading unstructured document collections, parsing them to add explicit semantic structure, and re-publishing the content with added information and an API.
+Ferenda is a python library and framework for transforming unstructured document collections into structured Linked Data.
+It helps with downloading documents, parsing them to add explicit semantic structure and RDF-based metadata, finding relationships between documents, and publishing the results.

 .. toctree::
    :maxdepth: 2